AnshikaChauhan00/AnshikaChauhan00/README.md

 💞️ I’m looking to collaborate on projects related to data analysis, machine learning, and predictive modeling

-📫 How to reach me emial(chauhananshika2525@gmail.com)
+📫 How to reach me chauhananshika2525@gmail.com

-😄 Pronouns: she/her